Ready to prepare for Full-time RVing? Learn how in our three-part series about how to plan and pay for a life of full-time RVing.

 Look for support from people who share your thinking.
-RVing groups like Escapees, Xscapers and are all filled with full-timing members ready to offer insight, opinions and encouragement for aspiring road trippers.
+RVing groups like Escapees, Xscapers, and others are all filled with full-timing members ready to offer insight, opinions and encouragement for aspiring road trippers.

 By becoming active in online RVer communities, you can build real-life networks of support.
 You’ll get to know people, find those you have things in common with, and participate in nationwide rendezvous parties, which happen all the time in the full-timing community.

-Will My Kids Make Me Crazy in a Small Space?
+Will My Spouse or Kids Drive Me Crazy in a Small Space?

 When Escapees RV Club founders Joe and Kay Peterson went full-timing with their two kids in 1972, there were no support groups to help them with homeschooling and other family challenges.
-Today, there are dozens on Facebook and throughout the Internet.
+Today, there are dozens on Facebook.
+In addition, many more niche community forums can be found all over the Internet.
 We aren’t parents, so we are completely lacking advice in this area.
 But we know plenty of folks who can help.
 If you’re thinking about hitting the road with kids, talk to parents who are doing it, and have done it, like Full Time Families.